Sergej-Popov/tremolo/README.md

 ## TODO general

-1. Add ability to crop images through makeCroppable.
-Only images to be croppable.
-Crop must not be permanent.
-When cropping an already cropped element, I should be able to recover the previously cropped space.
-So, essentially the cropping should be done by masking.
-Area outside of mask should be semi transparent.
-Crop is triggered by 'c' hotkey.
-2. Add pan and zoom option.
+1. Add pan and zoom option.
-3. paste elements (text, images, youtube videos etc) at cursor location, not screen origin
+2. paste elements (text, images, youtube videos etc) at cursor location, not screen origin
-4. resize proportionally by default
+3. resize proportionally by default
-5. Provide undo and redo support for board changes.
+4. [Large] Provide undo and redo support for board changes.
-6. Allow items to snap to a grid for precise alignment.
+5. Allow items to snap to a grid for precise alignment.
-7. Add a dark and light theme toggle for the fretboard interface.
-8. Images pasted at set size, should use data from clipboard (is it available?)
+6. Images pasted at set size, should use data from clipboard (is it available?)
-9. Controls are still affected by resizing
+7. Controls are still affected by resizing
-10. Drawing option
-11. Arrows options
+8. Drawing pen tool
+9. Connectiing lines
+10. Add a dark and light theme toggle for the fretboard interface.
+11. Draw style themes
-12. Themes
+12. Tool pannel
+13. Contextual menu panel

 ## TODO collaboration